revelrylabs/harmonium/CONTRIBUTING.md

 * Add an SCSS file like `scss/components/_ComponentName.scss`
 * Update `scss/components/_components.scss` so that it imports your new component's style sheet.
 * New variables should be at the top of the component's style sheet (`_ComponentName.scss`) with `!default` tags.
-* Add all of the new vars to `/harmonium/settings-templates/harmonium-settings.scss` and remove the `!default` tags
+* Add component vars to `/harmonium/settings-templates/harmonium-component-settings.scss`.
+Remove any `!default` tags
-* Update the `/harmonium/settings-templates/settings-templates.zip` file (aka: re-compress the color-palette and harmonium-settings stylesheets and replace the settings-templates.zip).

 ## Submitting Changes